EvanHahn/evanhahn-dot-com/_posts/2014-03-05-understanding-express.md

 ---
 *This is aimed at people who have some familiarity with Node.js.
 They know how to run Node scripts and can install packages with npm.
 You don't have to be an expert, though -- I promise.
 This guide was last updated for Express 4.0.0.
 It's an introduction and mostly deals with concepts.*

-*This guide is for the newly-released Express 4.
+*This guide is for Express 4.
 If you're looking to learn about Express 3.x, take a look at [my guide for the previous version](http://evanhahn.com/understanding-express-3/).*

 *If this isn't in-depth enough for you, I've written a book about Express.
 Go take a look at [Express.js In Action](https://www.manning.com/books/express-in-action?a_bid=fe3fcff7&a_aid=express-in-action) if you thirst for more!*